y1yang0/y1yang0.github.io/_posts/2023-05-27-sccp-in-golang.md

 layout: post
 title:  "Sparse Conditional Constant Propagation in Golang"
 date:   2023-05-27
-categories: [Golang]
+categories: [Golang, Compiler]
 tags: [compiler]
 ---

+### Introduction
-Recently, I implemented sparse conditional constant propagation(SCCP) in Golang, which is an old but useful optimization, the detailed algorithm was described in **Mark N. Wegman, F. Kenneth Zadeck: Constant Propagation with Conditional Branches TOPLAS 1991**.
+Recently, I implemented **sparse conditional constant propagation(SCCP)** in Golang, which is an old but useful optimization, the detailed algorithm was described in Mark N. Wegman, F. Kenneth Zadeck: Constant Propagation with Conditional Branches TOPLAS 1991.

 This algorithm uses three level lattice for SSA value